-To compare two simple modules, that is, to test whether they are isomorphic or not, the MEATAXE uses Parker's standard basis technique (see [9]).
+To compare two simple modules, i.e. to test whether they are isomorphic or not, the MEATAXE uses Parker's standard basis technique (confer [Par84]).
 Of course, in compliance with Definition 4.1, standard bases may be used to achieve synchronicity, because with respect to a standard basis every isomorphic composition factor affords the same matrix representation.
-In general, however, a standard basis of a composition factor does not need to be adapted to a primitive element of its splitting field.
+However in general, a standard basis of a composition factor does not need to be adapted to a primitive element of its splitting field.
 Therefore we have to do a little more work here.

-During the computation of the module's composition factors, for every isomorphism type of an FK-module S which occurs in the composition series, the degree of its splitting field is determined.
-This is done by the method introduced by Holt and Rees in [2, Section 3].
+During the computation of the module's composition factors, for every isomorphism type of an FK-module S which occurs in the composition series the degree of its splitting field is determined.
+This is done by the method Holt and Rees introduce in [HR94, Section 3], which computes a primitive element.

 In order to produce $\theta$ -adapted synchronised bases for two isomorphic modules, we transform both to standard basis first.
-Then, by Remark 4.6, the above procedure yields the desired result.
-In particular, the basis change required only needs to be calculated once, and can then be applied to any isomorphic module in standard basis.
+Then by Remark 4.6, the above procedure yields the result wanted.
+In particular, the basis change required needs only to be calculated once, and can then be applied to any isomorphic module in standard basis.

-Therefore, we may incorporate the computation of a module's synchronised basis which is adapted to the primitive elements of the splitting fields of its composition factors into the precondensation algorithm as follows.
+Therefore we may incorporate the computation of a module's synchronised basis which is adapted to the primitive elements of the splitting fields of its composition factors into the precondensation algorithm as follows:

 While chopping a module into its composition factors, the MEATAXE compares every composition factor found with every element in the database of isomorphism types of composition factors already found.
-In particular, it determines the degree of the splitting field.
+In particular it determines its degree of splitting field.
 If the composition factor is isomorphic to an already known one in the database, it is transformed into the corresponding standard basis.
-Therefore, in light of Theorem 4.3, to ensure that the bases for the two restricted modules $V \downarrow_K$ and $W \downarrow_K$ are mutually synchronised (that is, any two isomorphic composition factors afford the same matrix representation, irrespective of the module in which they occur), we allow as additional input into the MEATAXE (the program Chop, to be precise) a database of simple modules in standard basis.
+Therefore, in the light of Theorem 4.3, to ensure that the bases for both restricted modules $V\downarrow_K$ and $W\downarrow_K$ are mutually synchronised, i.e. any two isomorphic composition factors afford the same matrix representation, irrespective of the fact in which module they occur, we allow as additional input into the MEATAXE - the program Chop, to be precise - a database of simple modules in standard basis.
 Then an execution of Chop will automatically produce bases which are synchronised properly.

-In the precondensation step, we now only need to adapt the basis of every module in the database to its splitting field by employing the method of Holt and Rees.
+In the precondensation step we now only need to adapt the basis of every module in the database to its splitting field by employing the method of Holt and Rees.
 The resulting basis change matrix is then applied to all subbases of the whole module's basis which correspond to composition factors isomorphic to the database module.

-If the field F is already a splitting field for a composition factor, then we do not need to compute a basis which is adapted to this splitting field, of course; a standard basis is sufficient in this case.
+Note that if the field F is a splitting field for a composition factor, then we do not need to compute a basis which is adapted to this splitting field, of course; a standard basis is sufficient in this case.
 Also note that the modules in the database will always be (only) in standard basis form.

-Summing up, the following are the preparatory computations constituting the necessary calculations which provide the bases for Theorem 4.3 to be applied.
+Summing up, the preparatory computations constituting the necessary calculations which provide the bases for Theorem 4.3 to be applied are:

-(i) If $\Lambda$ is non-trivial, then replace V by $V^{\lambda}$ and $e{\lambda}$ by $e := e_1$ .

-(ii) Determine the composition factors of $V \downarrow_K$ and compute a basis of $V \downarrow_K$ which is adapted to the composition series found.
+- (1) If $\Lambda$ is non-trivial then replace V by $V^{\lambda}$ and $e{\lambda}$ by $e := e_1$ . - (2) Determine the composition factors of $V \downarrow_K$ and compute a basis of $V \downarrow_K$ which is adapted to the composition series found.